programmerraja/MyBlog/content/notes/2024/Generative AI.md

 How it works

-1. **Multi-Query Generation:** RAG-Fusion generates multiple versions of the user's original query.
-As we've discussed above, this is different to single query generation, which traditional RAG does.
+1. **Multi-Query Generation:** RAG-Fusion generates multiple versions of the user's original query.This is different to single query generation, which traditional RAG does.
 This allows the system to explore different interpretations and perspectives, which significantly broadens the search's scope and improvs the relevance of the retrieved information.
 	- Use AI to generate the multiple version of the user query

 2. **Reciprocal Rank Fusion (RRF):** In this technique, we combine and re-rank search results based on relevance.
 By merging scores from various retrieval strategies, RAG-Fusion ensures that documents consistently appearing in top positions are prioritized, which makes the response more accurate.